Philippine animation: 2014–present: Independent and resurgence of animated features

 In 2020, Liongoren's second feature film entitled Hayop Ka!, concepted after Saving Sally and took three years to produce.
 Originally as a telenovela-style soap-opera animated film during his prototype, he changed it as "light and comical" to aim for adults due to use of amount of profanity and sexual content like the previous film did.
 Liongoren stated the hope for creating a "Filipino style when it comes to cartoons" and noted that the Philippines has a huge animation industry "that does work for foreign projects."
 He also hoped it encourages "more local productions" and work for Pinoy animators.
 The film was distributed by Netflix to positive reviews and garnered seven nominations at the 44th Gawad Urian Awards including Best Film and Best Director, winning Best Animation, as well as six nominations at the 60th FAMAS Awards including Best Film and Best Director, winning Best Screenplay.
 It was nominated as an official selection for main competition at the 2021 Annecy International Animated Film Festival, the first Filipino animated feature film to be selected at the festival, although it lost to Academy Award-nominee Flee.

 In 2021, Liongoren announced two animated projects based on works by respective authors: Zsazsa Zaturnnah Vs The Amazonistas Of Planet X, an adult animated superhero film based on a komik Zsazsa Zaturnnah by Carlo Vergara, where did it posted at Facebook, after originally pitched as a television series nor another live-action film but agreed to produce as an animated film with Vergara as a screenplay.
 Light Lost, a fantasy adventure based on the graphic novel of the same name by Rob Cham.

-In 2018, Barangay 143 (lit.
-District 143) is an anime-influenced television series covers drama, family tensions, and game-fixing crime syndicates, the story is about a rising basketball star who returns to Manila in search of his father.

 Carlo Aquino and Dolly de Leon appeared in Iti Mapukpukaw.

 At the same year, Papa's psychological drama science-fiction Iti Mapukpukaw (2023), revolves an animator without a mouth (Carlo Aquino) prompted by his mother (Dolly de Leon) to visit his uncle, which leads to the return of an alien he encountered in childhood intent on taking him away from Earth.
 The film garnered several awards, including Best Film at the 19th Cinemalaya Independent Film Festival and 47th Gawad Urian Awards, the first animated film to do so.
 It makes history as one of four films and the only animation in the group that is entered in the 81st Golden Globe Awards and for the submission as the Philippine entry for the Best International Feature Film category at the 96th Academy Awards, the first animated film to be submitted by the Philippines.
 The film won Best Animated Film at the 17th Asia Pacific Screen Awards, the first Filipino animated film to win this feat.